Loading and Configuring MathJax¶

 to first load the main configuration, then the local modifications.

-Using a local configuration file with a CDN¶
+Using a local configuration file with the CDN¶

 Using in-line configuration options¶